 Zoom in further, and the picture sharpens:

-Which means that for us, the share is vanishingly small.
+Which means that for the rest 99.9% businesses, the share is vanishingly small.
 Almost invisible.

 By the time you filter AI referrals (0.1% of referrals) into the slice of total traffic (referrals usually make up 10% or less of a site’s mix), you’re left with something close to 0.01% of total traffic.